 This is a List of Alabama Financial Assistance Programs

 SNAP Food Benefits

-The SNAP/Food Stamp Programs, help millions of families with access to food benefits.
+The SNAP/Food Stamp Programs help millions of families with access to food benefits.
 You can purchase groceries with SNAP benefits anywhere they accept SNAP.
 The Food and Nutrition Service works with communities, educators, and religious.
 These organizations help educate meal providers to make healthy food choices: financially qualified citizens and United States residents.
 Find out if you qualify for SNAP benefits.
 Use SNAP’s pre-screening tool.

 LifeLine Phone Assistance